Program Goals

 Mandatory *in-person* session dates at Harvard Medical School:

 Webinar Dates: Specific dates will be determined and shared closer to the program start date.
-There will be three to five virtual webinars offered throughout the program.
+There will be two virtual webinars offered throughout the program.

 Group Meetings: Individual small group meeting times will be determined closer to the start of the program.
 Meeting times will be scheduled based on the common availability of the group members and academy mentors.